jamesw1892/cs263-lab2/README.md

 1. Rehashes the password with this new configuration
 1. Stores the updated password hash with the configuration in the database under that user

+# Extra Features

+I also added the following features:

+- Added configuration for salt length so we can increase this if necessary as well as the key length and number of iterations
+- Added configurations for minimum password strength so the users have to choose sufficiently strong passwords, requirements:
+    - At least 8 characters
+    - At least 1 lowercase letter
+    - At least 1 uppercase letter
+    - At least 1 number
+    - At least 1 symbol